 We hope this short list of problems that lend themselves to machine learning helps you in deciding whether your business can benefit from this technology.
-There’s no denying that machine learning can bring in a lot of value to an organization, but before bringing algorithms on board it’s a good idea to make sure that you actually need their help – or could do with simple automation software.
+There's no denying that machine learning can bring in a lot of value to enterprises, but before bringing algorithms on board it's a good idea to make sure that you actually need their help – or could do with simple automation software.

 Do you know any other problems that machine learning solves?
 Or perhaps you use machine learning algorithms successfully to solve your business problems?